-You often hear that you should not restrict the amount of fats in your baby's diet and should give him whole milk - yet for adults, the recommendations are quite the opposite!
-So why is fat so important in your baby's diet?
+You often hear that you should not restrict the amount of fats in your baby’s diet and should give him whole milk – yet for adults, the recommendations are quite the opposite!

 PLEASE NOTE: The information presented here is meant as a guide and does not replace professional medical advice.
 You should always discuss your baby's dietary requirements with your doctor.

-This is because your baby grows very rapidly during this period.
-On average, babies actually triple their birth weight and grown an amazing 10 inches in length by their first birthday!
+On average, babies actually triple their birth weight and grow an amazing 10 inches in length by their first birthday!

 In order to support this tremendous rate of growth, babies need lots of calories.
 They get these calories from fat.